The-OpenROAD-Project/OpenROAD/src/pdn/doc/add_pdn_ring.md

 ```
   % add_pdn_ring
     [-name grid_name] \
-    -layer layer_name \
+    -layers layer_name \
-    -width width_value \
+    -widths (width_value|list_of_2_values) \
-    -spacing spacing_value \
+    -spacings (spacing_value|list_of_2_values) \
     [-core_offset offset_value] \
     [-pad_offset offset_value]
 ```

 ### Description

 The add_pnd_ring command is used to define power/ground rings around a stdcell region.
-The ring structure is built using two add_pdn_ring commands using layers that are orthogonal to each other.
-Each add_pdn_ring command will place a power/ground pair above and below, in the case of a horizontal layer, or left and right, in the case of a vertical layer.
-Together these 4 pairs of power/ground stripes form a ring around the specified grid. i
+The ring structure is built using two layers that are orthogonal to each other.
+A power/ground pair will be added above and below the grid using the horizontal layer, with another power/ground pair to the left and right using the vertical layer.
+Together these 4 pairs of power/ground stripes form a ring around the specified grid.

 The -name argument defines the name of the grid for which this ring specification will be added.
 If no -name argument is specified, the pattern will be added to the grid created with the previous [define_pdn_grid](define_pdn_grid.md) command.
-The -layer argument specifies the layer to be used for the ring.
+The -layers argument specifies the two orthogonal layers to be used for the ring.
-The -width argument defines the width of the layer in the ring.
+The -widths argument can either be a single value, which is used as the width for both layers, or else a list of two values to be used as widths for their respective layers.
+The -spacings argument can either be a single value, which is used as the spacing between power/ground stripes for both layers, or else a list of two values to be used as the spacing for their respective layers
-The -spacing argument specifies the spacing between power/ground stripes that form the ring The -core_offset argument is used to specify the spacing from the grid region to the rings.
+The -core_offset argument is used to specify the spacing from the grid region to the rings.
 Alternatively, the -pad_offset argument can be used to specify a distance from the edges of the pad cells for power/ground rings at the top level of the SoC.